Sorting

 return quicksort(smaller) + [L[0]] + quicksort(greater)

-This code is actually fairly slow due to how the two sublists are found.
+This code is actually fairly slow since creating new lists in Python is a slow process.
 However, the code does have the benefit of being short and not too hard to understand.
 If we want a quick version of quicksort, we need to put more work into how to divide up the list.
-The problem above is that creating those new lists is slow.
-It's faster if we can do the work within L itself.
+Instead of creating new lists, it's faster if we can do the work of dividing up the elements within L itself.

 def quicksort(L):